Torno

 • Elderly inhabitants of Torno.

 The church of San Giovanni, an imposing building rich with history and medieval charm, was erected in the 11th century in Romanesque style, although it features a portal in Renaissance style as well as several late-Gothic additions.
 The Santo Chiodo (Holy Nail), a relic brought by a German archbishop veteran of the First Crusade, is preserved inside.
+The interior features a wooden covering and a Baroque presbytery.

 The Investiture Ceremony of the Knight Templars took place here in 2005.